Kawasaki Disease in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment typically starts as soon as the problem is suspected.
 Your child may need to stay in the hospital for a few days or longer.

 Your child's healthcare provider may prescribe aspirin or IV (intravenous) gamma globulin (IVIG).
 Corticosteroids and other medicines may also be prescribed if aspirin and IVIG don't work well.
-Once your child is home, he or she may need to take low-dose aspirin for 6 to 8 weeks.
-Don't give your child aspirin without first talking with the child's healthcare provider.
+Once your child is home, they may need to take low-dose aspirin for 6 to 8 weeks.
+Don't give your child aspirin without first talking with their healthcare provider.
 If your child develops heart problems, the provider may send you to a pediatric cardiologist.
 This is a doctor with special training to treat children’s heart problems.
-Your child may need medicine, procedures, or surgery.
+Your child may need medicine or procedures.
+In rare cases, surgery is needed.

 What are possible complications of Kawasaki disease in a child?